About the Russian, Eurasian & East European Studies Collections

 The Russian Institute was paralleled by the East Central European Institute, established in 1954 and renamed the East Central European Center in 1997, when it established more formal ties with the Harriman Institute.
 The ECEC remains the oldest academic unit dealing exclusively with East Central Europe in any major academic institution in the United States.

-The arrival on campus in the late 1950s of Edward A. Allworth—considered by many to be the father of Central (West) Asian and Soviet nationalities studies in the United States—inaugurated the intensive development of vernacular collections for these regions and peoples.
+The arrival on campus in the late 1950s of Edward A. Allworth (d.
+2016)—considered by many to be the father of Central (West) Asian and Soviet nationalities studies in the United States—inaugurated the intensive development of vernacular collections for these regions and peoples.
 Columbia continues to develop these holdings.
-For an overview of languages held and current record counts, see: http://library.columbia.edu/locations/global/slavic/nationalities.html
+For an overview of languages held and current record counts, see: https://library.columbia.edu/locations/global/slavic/nationalities.html

 Beginning in the early 1960s, the collections grew dramatically as exchanges were conducted with hundreds of academic and library institutions throught Eastern Europe and the Former Soviet Union.
 Federal programs such as PL-480 further enhanced holdings via large-scale acquisitions exchanges.